 Matsuda Farm

 In 2022, Ray Gruenewald donated five acres of the original Matsuda Farm to the Land Trust.
-Ray had lovingly planted the pasture in native trees and named it Mary Matsuda Gruenewald Forest in honor of his mother, who was living on the farm when she was torn from high school and her community and wrongfully imprisoned during WW2.
+Ray had lovingly planted the pasture with native trees and named it Mary Matsuda Gruenewald Forest in honor of his mother, who was living on the farm when she was torn from high school and her community and wrongfully imprisoned during World War II.
 Her own account of internment can be read in her memoir Looking Like the Enemy.

 We understand that the history of this place is complicated, so we are providing you with a longer version researched and written by board member Tom Spring here.